cgabriel5/nodecliac/README.md

   - Allows for modification of the in-memory `acdef` contents before entering parsing.
   - Allows for modification of the in-memory CLI input string before entering parsing.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
 A hook script is _just a regular shell script_.
-The script simply has special meaning in the sense that it is used to **hook** into nodecliac to change some variables used for later tab-completion processing.
+The script simply has special meaning in the sense that it is used to **hook** into nodecliac to change some variables used for later Bash completion processing.

 #### Making Hook Script